|April Vince MSSA, LSW

-CCBH is working with local partners to help address and prevent ACEs and substance misuse/abuse.
+CCBH worked with local partners to help address and prevent ACEs and substance misuse/abuse.

 Credit: Danny DeBelius/NPR

 The Family Resource Guide offers help for families impacted by opioid addiction.

 CCOTF is a county coalition that was established in 2010.
 With CCBH and ADAMHS serving as the lead agencies, the CCOTF supports greater public awareness of the opioid epidemic.